 An audio call is as easy as typing in 10 digits and talking.
-You could be unshowered and disheveled and no one would know as long as you spoke clearly and paid attention.
-With the growing ubiquity of video calls for personal and professional communication, a whole new set of expectations have emerged.
+You could be unshowered and disheveled, and no one would know as long as you spoke clearly and paid attention.
+With the growing ubiquity of video calls for personal and professional communication, a whole new set of expectations has emerged.

 If you light yourself like the Wistia video shows you to, your image quality will be dramatically better.

 As a bonus benefit of lighting yourself well and having a simple background, you will improve the performance of your video stream since the image compression will be better.

 Use headphones.
 This used to be a must because the audio feedback would be insane.
 However, recently the streaming software has gotten better at filtering out background audio.
 Even with these advancements, it’s still a good idea to use headphones.

 If you have a nice microphone, use it!

 Even if you don’t have a nice podcasting microphone, you will almost certainly benefit from using something other your computer’s built-in mic.
 Standard Apple Earbuds or Airpods are great choices.

 Whatever you use, make sure you can change the audio devices in the call prep screen: